shivani-sha/E_commerce_flutter/README.md

 # **🌟 E-commerce Application Using Flutter**

-Welcome to my **Flutter e-commerce application**, a sleek, modern, and fully functional platform designed from scratch.
-This app connects seamlessly to the **Fake Store API** to deliver dynamic features like infinite scrolling, advanced product search, user authentication, product sorting, and a responsive shopping cart.
+Welcome to my **Flutter e-commerce application**, a sleek, modern, and fully functional platform designed to provide a comprehensive e-commerce experience.
+This app integrates seamlessly with the **Fake Store API** to deliver dynamic features like infinite scrolling, advanced product search, user authentication, product sorting, and a responsive shopping cart.

 ---